spencerahill/clim-change-course_2025/chapters/glossary.md

   - {term}`longwave radiation`: being high up to the surface, their temperature is typically much cooler than that of the surface, resulting in substantial net absorption of LW.
 In other words, they absorb the LW emitted by the surface underneath, and then re-emit it at a much colder temperature and thus with less energy, resulting in less radiative energy escaping to space.
   - {term}`shortwave radiation`: they reflect SW back to space, so SW CRE is negative.
   - net: Generally positive: the LW trapping tends to win out over the SW reflection

+hurricane
+  Another name for a {term}`tropical cyclone`, specifically for those storms that form in the Atlantic Ocean and the Eastern Pacific.
+These are the storms that affect Central America, the Caribbean, and North America.

 insolation
   A contraction of the phrase "**in**coming **sol**ar radi**ation**": the amount of solar radiation incident at Earth's {term}`top of atmosphere`.
 Physical dimensions are power per area; SI units are Watts divided by square meter, $\text{W m}^{-2}$.